Same-sex marriage in Norway: Religious performance

-In 1781, Jens Andersson, assigned female at birth but identifying as male, and Anne Kristine Mortensdotter were married in a Lutheran church in Strømsø, Drammen.
-The priest later discovered that Andersson, born Marie Andersdotter, was in fact a biological female.
-After examination, Andersson was imprisoned, but later released after the death of Mortensdotter.

 In 2014, the National Council of the Church of Norway rejected a proposal to perform same-sex marriages.
-In 2015, the Church of Norway reversed itself, voting to allow same-sex marriages to take place in its churches.
+However, the following year it voted to allow same-sex marriages to take place in its churches.
 The decision was ratified at the annual conference on 11 April 2016.
-The church formally amended its marriage liturgy on 30 January 2017, replacing references to "bride and groom" with gender-neutral text.
+The Church formally amended its marriage liturgy on 30 January 2017, replacing references to "bride and groom" with gender-neutral text.
 A same-sex couple, Kjell Frølich Benjaminsen and Erik Skjelnæs, were immediately married at the Eidskog Church in Matrand the moment the changes came into effect on 1 February 2017.
+Previously, a same-sex marriage had been performed in a Lutheran church in 1781.
+Jens Andersson, assigned female at birth but identifying as male, and Anne Kristine Mortensdotter were married in a church in Strømsø, Drammen.
+The priest later discovered that Andersson, born Marie Andersdotter, was in fact a biological female.
+After examination, Andersson was imprisoned, but later released after the death of Mortensdotter.

 Other smaller religious organisations also bless and perform same-sex marriages, including Åsatrufellesskapet Bifrost, which has been conducting same-sex weddings since 2009, and the United Methodist Church in Norway since 2023.
 The Evangelical Lutheran Free Church of Norway opposes same-sex marriage and cohabitation.
 The Catholic Church does not perform same-sex marriages in its places of worship.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-Bishop of Oslo Bernt Ivar Eidsvig released a statement on 20 December that "the doctrine of marriage is maintained, but it opens the door for priests to provide pastoral care for gay people."
+The Bishop of Oslo, Bernt Ivar Eidsvig, released a statement on 20 December that "the doctrine of marriage is maintained, but it opens the door for priests to provide pastoral care for gay people."

 Public opinion

 Five different polls conducted by Gallup Europe, Sentio, Synovate MMI, Norstat and YouGov in 2003, 2005, 2007, 2008, 2012 and 2013 concluded that 61%, 63%, 66%, 58%, 70% and 78%, respectively, of the Norwegian population supported a gender-neutral marriage law.
 A 2007 Ipsos MMI poll showed that 61% of Norwegians supported same-sex marriage, and 42% personally knew a gay person.
 This represented a large increase compared to 1998, when the numbers were 25% and 12% respectively.

 A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 72% of Norwegians supported same-sex marriage, 19% were opposed and 9% did not know or had refused to answer.
 When divided by religion, 83% of religiously unaffiliated people, 72% of non-practicing Christians and 42% of church-attending Christians supported same-sex marriage.
 Opposition was 14% among 18–34-year-olds.